-.. also known as How-To-Plasma.exe..
-The guide is focused on utilizing MetaMask and Ledger to interact with Loom Network’s PlasmaChain Dashboard.
-The Loom team is working hard on Trezor, Trustwallet and ImToken integrations — As usual, we will upgrade the guide once those options are available for use.
+.. also known as How-To-Base.exe..
+The guide is focused on utilizing MetaMask, Ledger and various wallets such as ImToken to interact with Loom Network’s BaseChain Dashboard.
+The Loom team is working hard on Trezor and other wallet integrations.

 - Loom Network offers an annualized yield of 5%, 7.5%, 10% and 20% dependent on different lock-up period (2 weeks, 3 months, 6 months and 12 months — before deduction of validator fees).